-Why is it hard to understand the difference between gender and sex?
+Why is it hard to understand gender vs. sex?
 Perhaps it’s because your gender is assigned at birth based on the appearance of your sex organs, so it’s easy to think that they’re one and the same.

 But this is problematic because there is variation in how the sex organs develop and there’s variation in gender identity.
-Plus, gender identity is a social construct and doesn’t correlate to a specific organization of anatomy.
+Plus, gender identity is a social construct (just like virginity by the way) and doesn’t correlate to a specific organization of anatomy.

 Culturally, we ignore this fact and categorize people into a binary of male and female.
 Sex is simplified by this binary, but the reality is not so cut and dry.
 And while it’s okay to use “female” or “male” as an identity, it’s important to understand the spectrum of sexual variation and gender expression and to distinguish the two.

 Knowing the difference will help you better understand the many different kinds of people in the world and your community, and will improve your relationship with yourself and others.

 Sex is biological and there is variation in sexual makeup among people.

 Your biological sex refers to your chromosomal makeup, your internal and external genitalia, and your hormonal function.
 All of these things make up who you are, how you develop in the womb, and what happens when you hit puberty.